 Upon acquisition of a company, we determine if the transaction is a business combination, which is accounted for using the acquisition method of accounting.
 Under the acquisition method, once control is obtained of a business, the assets acquired, and liabilities assumed, including amounts attributed to noncontrolling interests, are recorded at fair value.
 We use our best estimates and assumptions to assign fair value to the tangible and intangible assets acquired and liabilities assumed at the acquisition date.
 One of the most significant estimates relates to the determination of the fair value of these assets and liabilities.
-The determination of the fair values is based on estimates and judgments made by management.
-Our estimates of fair value are based upon assumptions we believe to be reasonable, but which are inherently uncertain and unpredictable.
-Measurement period adjustments are reflected at the time identified, up through the conclusion of the measurement period, which is the time at which all information for determination of the values of assets acquired and liabilities assumed is received, and is not to exceed one year from the acquisition date.
+The determination of the fair value are based upon assumptions we believe to be reasonable, but which are inherently uncertain and unpredictable.
+Measurement period adjustments are reflected at the time identified, up through the conclusion of the measurement period, which is the time at which all information for determination of the sar value of these to exerce one year from the acquisition date.
+We may record adjustments to the fair value of these tangible and intangible assets acquired and liabilities assumed is received, and is not to exceed one year from the acquisition date.
 We may record adjustments to the fair value of these tangible and intangible assets acquired and liabilities assumed, with the corresponding offset to goodwill.